Frobenius intertwiners for q-difference equations: Abstract

 \section{Abstract}

-In this note we consider a class of $q$-hypergeometric equations describing the quantum difference equation for $X=T^{*}\matP^1$ .
-We show that over $\matQ_p$ these equations are equipped with the Frobenius action $z\to z^p$.
-We obtain an explicit formula for the constant term of the Frobenius intertwiner in therms of $p$ - adic $q$ - gamma function of Koblitz.
-In the limit $q\to 1$ our formula degenerates to the Frobenius intertwiners for the hypergeometric differential equations discovered by B.Dwork.
+We consider a class of $q$-hypergeometric equations describing the quantum difference equation for the cotangent bundles over projective spaces $X=T^{*}\matP^{n-1}$ .
+We show that over $\matQ_p$ these equations are equipped with the Frobenius action $(q,z)\to (q^p,z^p)$.
+We obtain an explicit formula for the constant term of the Frobenius intertwiner in terms of the $p$-adic $q$-gamma function of Koblitz.
+In the limit $q\to 1$ we arrive at the Frobenius structures for the $p$-adic hypergeometric and Bessel differential equations studied by Dwork.
+In particular, we find closed formulas for $p$-adic constants appearing in works of Dwork and Sperber in terms of $p$-adic zeta functions.